 The weekly list is created; look in your pantry, freezer, and refrigerator to see what you already have available.
 Inventorying your grocery items can decrease the need to buy additional items that you may already have.
-Next, when making your grocery list, organize it by category: frozen foods, produce, dry foods, canned foods, etc. This can save time and money in the grocery store and avoid impulse buying when browsing the aisles searching for items.
-You can find free grocery templates online at The Grocery List Collection or write out your grocery items on a notepad.
+Next, when making your grocery list, organize it by category: frozen foods, produce, dry foods, canned foods, etc. This can save time and money in the grocery store and avoid impulse buying when browsing the aisles and searching for items.
+You can find free grocery templates online at The Grocery List Collection or write your grocery items on a notepad.

-Buying The Basics
+Buying Grocery Basics

 Let's cover the basics of food purchases.
 The central part of most meals is protein.
 However, the staples are also essential because they can stretch the meal, make it more filling, and staples have a longer shelf-life.
 Things like pasta, rice, mashed potatoes, and muffins can be used as fillers and are not expensive to purchase.
 These can be bought in bulk and used on nights when you need a quick and easy grain at mealtime.

 Want to work on your green thumb?
 Try growing your vegetables.
-This is a great family or individual activity, and you reap the benefits of your gardening.
+This is a great family or individual activity, and you reap the benefits of gardening.
 To me, it seems that food tastes better when you put in the work to grow it and cook it.

-Determine The Shopping Method
+Determine Your Shopping Method

-Now that your list is complete, determine if you want to go into the grocery store to shop or if you want to use one of the grocery apps to pick up your food or have it delivered.
+Now that your list is complete determine if you want to go into the grocery store to shop or if you want to use one of the grocery apps to pick up your food or have it delivered.
 If you shop for items in-store, stick to your list and try not to get things that are not on it.
 An important fact to mention is that the items in your grocery store at eye level are the ones retailers want you to buy the most.
 Retailers pay prime for eye-level shelf space, so look at the lower level to see off-brand product price savings.
 If you look up, you will see the organic and more expensive products for purchase.
 So, how do you get out of being caught in the shelf placement battle?
 You can shop for items placed at the end of the aisles for healthier, low-sodium, and unprocessed options.

 Small Changes, Big Savings